kazukiosawa/asdl/docs/source/index.rst

 **with the same interface**.
 This enables a *flexible switching/comparison* of a range of gradient preconditioning algorithms.

-See :ref:`asdl.precondition <precondition>` for a list of the supported gradient preconditioning algorithms (`XXXGradientMakers`) in ASDL.
+See :ref:`PreconditionedGradientMakers <prec_grad_maker>` for a list of the supported gradient preconditioning algorithms (`XXXGradientMakers`) in ASDL.

 .. note::